onap/vnfrqts-requirements/docs/Chapter7.rst

   the Ansible Server for the endpoints (VMs) of a xNF on which playbooks will be executed.
 ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [3]_.
-* R-54373 The xNF **MUST** have Python >= 2.7 on the endpoint VM(s)
+* R-54373 The xNF **MUST** have Python >= 2.6 on the endpoint VM(s)
   of a xNF on which an Ansible playbook will be executed.
-* R-35401 The xNF **MUST** support SSH and allow SSH access to the Ansible server for the endpoint VM(s) and comply with the  Network Cloud Service Provider guidelines for authentication and access.
+* R-35401 The xNF **MUST** support SSH and allow SSH access by the Ansible server for the endpoint VM(s) and comply with the Network Cloud Service Provider guidelines for authentication and access.
-* R-82018 The VNF **SHOULD** load the SSH key onto VNF VM(s) as part of instantiation.
+* R-82018 The VNF **MUST** load the Ansible Server SSH public key onto VNF VM(s) as part of instantiation.
 This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific VNF login IDs and passwords.

- CAUTION: For VNFs configured using Ansible, to eliminate the need for manual steps, post-instantiation and pre-configuration, to upload of SSH keys, SSH keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded scripts.
+ CAUTION: For VNFs configured using Ansible, to eliminate the need for manual steps, post-instantiation and pre-configuration, to upload of SSH public keys, SSH public keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded (userdata) scripts.

-* R-92866 The VNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of SSH keys loaded through instantiation to support Ansible.
-This may include download and install of new SSH keys.
+* R-92866 The VNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of SSH public keys loaded through instantiation to support Ansible.
+This may include download and install of new SSH public keys.
-* R-91745 The VNF **MUST** update the Ansible Server and other entities storing and using the SSH key for authentication when the SSH key used by Ansible is regenerated/updated.
+* R-91745 The VNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.

+  NOTE: Ansible Server itself may be used to upload new SSH public keys onto supported VNFs.

 Ansible Playbook Requirements
 +++++++++++++++++++++++++++++++